It all started with Tom Rader working as a marketing guy for Holland America

 Added 10/16/17 by Tom Rader:

-For the 1983 season I purchased the entire fleet of 25 cars that had been retired by Caltrans.
-I believe we repaired and painted nine at my company Tillamook Railcar in Tillamook, OR and delivered them to Alaska in the late spring of 1983.
+For the 1984 season I purchased the entire fleet of 25 cars that had been retired by Caltrans.
+I believe we repaired and painted nine at my company Tillamook Railcar in Tillamook, OR and delivered them to Alaska in 1984.
 They were owned and operated by my company Alaska Cruise Train LLC.
 We provided Whittier/Anchorage transfers for the Cunard Princess in 1983.

 In November 1986 I sold my tour company, Tour Alaska LLC, to the parent company of Princess Cruises, P&O SN Co.